 I’m assuming you’re referring to osteoarthritis, the degenerative disease that can occur as we get older and is often the result of years of wear and tear.
 This common malady is marked by breakdown of the cartilage that cushions joints.
 Symptoms include pain after repeated use, especially later in the day; and swelling, pain, and stiffness after long periods of inactivity.
 In advanced cases, pain occurs even at rest.

 Drinking water with any kind of salt won’t do a thing for your arthritis and could affect you adversely.
 If you’re salt sensitive, it could cause water retention and elevate your blood pressure, a risk factor for cardiovascular disease.

 While I don’t recommend drinking saltwater, here are some simple dietary changes you can make that may help reduce the inflammation that underlies arthritis pain:

-- Eat oily fish such as salmon, or try another source of omega-3 fatty acids such as walnuts or freshly ground flax seed daily.
+- Eat oily fish such as salmon or try another source of omega-3 fatty acids such as walnuts or freshly ground flax seed daily.
 You can also take omega-3 supplements (2-3 grams of fish oil a day).

 - Eat generous amounts of organically grown vegetables and fruit every day.
 The antioxidantsthey contain may help reduce tissue damage from inflammation.

-The following supplements may help, too:
+The following supplements also may help: